What’s to Know about the Iceland Population?

 Why is Iceland’s Population Low?

 Iceland has the lowest population density out of all the European countries.
 Although Iceland has been rated as one of the happiest countries in the world according to the World Happiness Report, people are far from flocking to its shores.
+The industrialization, especially in the fisheries and the fishing industry, has played a significant role in Iceland’s economic development and the growth of urban settlements.

 Geography and climate are the two most influential aspects that keep Iceland’s population consistently low.
 Iceland’s economy and cost of living have far less to do with population increase than many other European countries.
+The impact of World War II on Iceland’s decision to become a republic in 1944, followed by the economic boost from the Marshall Plan, also contributed to the country’s development.

 How Iceland’s Geography Affected Population